markterweele/windows-itpro-docs/windows/deployment/windows-autopatch/monitor/windows-autopatch-maintain-environment.md

 > [!NOTE]
 > If you make changes to policies in Microsoft Intune, Microsoft Entra ID, or Microsoft 365 that affect Windows Autopatch, it's possible that Windows Autopatch could stop operating properly.

-## Windows Autopatch configurations

-Windows Autopatch deploys, manages, and maintains all configurations related to the operation of the service.
-Don't make any changes to any of the Windows Autopatch configurations.

 ## Windows Autopatch tenant management

 ### Windows Autopatch tenant actions